Updated - December 3, 2024 - Copyright - Ralph Gibson - 2014

 Knife Throwing Hobby:

-Celadin, I purchased two sets of throwing knives from DXB-Sport.
-One
+YouTube by Adam Celadin, I purchased two sets of throwing knives from DXB-Sport.
+One set of three

-Throwing Target”.
-In this design the blocks that make up the target are not glued
+design the blocks that make up the target are not glued together, and can

-threaded rod passed through the PVC pipe.
-The ends of the threaded rod are secured
+passed through the PVC pipe.
+The ends of the threaded rod are secured with 5/16” over-

 5-3/4” lumber, but it didn’t hold up very well.